 - Limit sugar and salt intake

 Decreased levels of estrogen in women approaching menopause may cause weight gain.
 Lack of estrogen may also cause the body to use blood sugar and starches less effectively, increasing fat storage and making it difficult to lose weight.
 Regular physical activity is important at any age, and especially as a woman transitions to menopause.

 During this time, a woman's metabolism is slowing, making it harder to maintain or lose weight.
+Exercise can be one solution to help menopause-related weight gain.
 Aerobic exercise strengthens the heart, and weight-bearing exercises to maintain bone strength are two important components of an exercise program.
 Regular exercise can also help keep weight off and elevate your mood.
 Even if you weren't active before, you can start to increase your physical activity at any age.